TrantorHF/cc1541/README.md

 * The first version with a release number
 * All existing modifications consolidated (hopefully)
-* G64 output dependent on output file name instead of a souce code define
+* G64 output dependent on output file name instead of a source code define
 * Converted to ANSI C99
 * MSVC build files added